Updated January 22, 2019

-As you may know, credit scores and claims history are big factors in your auto and homeowner insurance ratings.
+As you may know, credit scores and claim history are big factors in determining your rate for auto and homeowners insurance.

 What you may not know, is that when we quote rates for our clients on a new homeowners policy, if you have two or more claims, most markets will decline to offer coverage.
 Homeowners policies generally charge for prior claims, which can include the past 3 to 5 years depending on the company.
 The surcharges that you’ll experience vary by the number and type of claims made.
 Weather claims and catastrophic losses are usually not treated the same as theft or fire claims.
 While auto policy renewals generally only charge for “chargeable” accidents, new auto policies can surcharge all prior claims including glass, towing, comprehensive, not-at-fault accidents, and claims that were reported but closed without payment.